ValdiviaDev/RTS-balancing-research/docs/README.md

 ### payoff = B cost(A dps/B hp) - A cost(B dps/A hp)

-This table would give the same results in the probability calculations, as they did before, but using the formula from avobe.
+This table would give the same results in the probability calculations, as they did before, but using the formula from above.
-/////////////////////DO THIS

 <table>

 <tr>